winterstein/charity-supermarket/pages/about.md

 # What is Charity Supermarket?

-Charity Supermarket is a tool that lets you see the impact you’ve made in the world through all your charitable giving.
-Unlike many other websites that support you with your charitable giving, we will be comprehensive - i.e. show you not just the giving that you did via Charity Supermarket, but also any other giving as well, and we show you the impact - i.e. what did your giving achieve, not just how much money did you give.
+Charity Supermarket is a tool that lets you see the impact you’ve made in the world through your charitable giving.
+Using our independent analysis, we will show you the impact that you achieved with your donation.
+Furthermore, by using data-driven analysis, we can help you see which are the best giving opportunities.

 <div class="panel panel-default">
 <div class="panel-heading">Example</div>